Friday January 6, 2017

 It is important to note that non-solvent and solvent-free are completely different terms and describe completely different products.
 Always be sure to consider the naming conventions of the product you are buying so you can understand the extraction process and what you are putting in to your body.

 When it comes to short path distillation, the end product has no measurable amount of terpene content.
-The cannabis terpenes are generally lost in the extraction process do to the amount of heat used.
+The cannabis terpenes are generally lost in the extraction process due to the amount of heat used.
 But extractors are starting to introduce terpenes into the process after extraction to create specialized and sought after flavors.

 This customization option has prompted a bit of a debate within the cannabis community since, as stated above, most distillation extraction methods simply destroy the natural cannabis terpenes throughout the process.
 It’s been argued that extractors who opt to add foreign terpenes back into the product are altering the raw product and its original make-up.